Khen Shish: Motifs

 "During the acquaintance phase with Shish's artistic world," curator Ruth Direktor wrote, "one ought to linger on the image most present in her works – present, metamorphosed, reemerging in the form of another image: The eye.
 Eyes.
 Countless eyes.
 The eye sometimes appears as a leaf; it may, all of a sudden, float on its own on a large pink canvas.
 At times it is torn from a self-portrait photograph or crossed out with aggressive masking-tape strips.
 It incarnates into the image of a light bulb.
 It can be identified in the hangman's noose, while at other times it is a flower.
 It is at once poetic and violent.
 The violence is directed primarily toward itself: a plucked, torn, absent, covered eye.
 At the same time, the empty gaze directed at the viewer from the works is startling and deterring.
-Inevitably the viewer becomes a part of the reign of terror of what Bataille calls 'the gelded eye'."
+Inevitably, the viewer becomes a part of the reign of terror of what Bataille calls 'the gelded eye'."

 Khen | Djamila project

 The Khen | Djamila project was installed as part of the exhibition "Mother Tongue" at the Museum of Art, Ein Harod (curator: Tal Ben Zvi) and at Wigmore Fine Arts, London.
 In the catalogue text, Ben Zvi wrote: "The project began in 1999 with a journey to London, where Shish moved into a primarily Arab immigrant neighborhood, presented herself as 'Djamila from Tunis,' and collected fragments of random encounters with second-generation Arab exiles.
 Some fell in love with her, gave her photographs, and wrote her letters.
 In 2002, she traveled to London once again, as well as to Paris, this time documenting the journey.
-She declared Djamila dead 'in the Twins' (9/11), but forced to contend with her Arab persona when people spoke to her in Arabic.
+She declared Djamila dead 'in the Twins' (9/11), but was forced to contend with her Arab persona when people spoke to her in Arabic.
 Shish assembled her identity—born of these journeys and the gaps between them—into an installation.
 Postcards, objects, papers, collages, and stickers tell the story of the deconstruction and reconstruction of an identity.
 Together, they form a powerful Mizrahi female 'Self.'
-Postcards of Arab movie stars bought at the Arab World Institute in Paris, were cut up and reassembled.
+Postcards of Arab movie stars bought at the Arab World Institute in Paris were cut up and reassembled.
 In one collage, Muhammad Abdel Wahab can be made out sitting on the legs of a Moroccan woman whose feet are decorated with Henna.
 Other works are based on papers photocopied at the Pompidou Center in Paris.
 Shish photocopied pages out of art books, and scribbled on them in Hebrew: 'Kusit from Tunis' and in English 'Tunisian' and 'Tunis.'
 The photocopied images have no accompanying text that might attest to their origins, nor do they bear any explanatory captions or artists' signatures.
 Thus, Shish appropriates art history in the service of her personal narrative."